l0wigh/Fluorite/EVO2.md

     - [X] Switching monitors doesn't warp the cursor
     - [X] Should not change focus based on mouse when switching toggling fullscreen
 - [X] Find how to do a proper refocus when reloading Xresources
+- [X] There is some unexpected crashes with scratchpads
+- [X] Switching monitors using binding should keep track of which window was focused
+- [X] Cursor warping should never refocus !
+- [X] Create a EWMH-style variable that will keep every scratchpads
+- [X] Add NET_WM_STRUT_PARTIAL to automatically manage polybar used space (IMPORTANT !)